shcorya/swarm.yachts/stacks/certbot/index.md

 EOL
 ```

-### Gandi LiveDNS and DirectAdmin Config
+### Gandi LiveDNS, DirectAdmin, and deSEC Config
-Use this command to create a config template for the Gandi and/or DirectAdmin plugin.
+Use this command to create a config template for the Gandi, deSEC or DirectAdmin plugins.
 ```bash
 cat << EOL | docker config create --template-driver golang certbot_community_ini -
 email = {{ env "CERTBOT_EMAIL" }}